lordwateroff/uniscan/README.md

     ```bash
     const API_KEY = 'enter your api key'; // Replace with your actual API key
     ```
+3.1* If you're on a Windows system
+    You can run requirements_installer.bat to install dependencies instead of installing it manually

 4. Edit `app.py`:
     ```python